 - b.
-If you selected Residual DNA Quantification as the experiment type, enter a conversion factor. - c.
-Enter up to four sample descriptions, and any relevant well or plate notes. - d.
-Edit the Target Name and Target Type fields. - 7.
-Click Apply. - 8.
+Enter a sample ID and a subject ID. - c.
+If you selected Residual DNA Quantification as the experiment type, enter a conversion factor. - d.
+Enter up to four sample descriptions, and any relevant well or plate notes. - e.
+Edit the Target Name and Target Type fields. - 8.
+Click Apply. - 9.
 Click Save and select one of the following: - Shared Templates.
 The template is saved in the folder specified in the System Settings. - My Templates (saves the file to the path in your user preferences) or System Templates (saves the file to the preferred location specified by your system administrator). - If your system administrator has specified preferred locations for all users, templates are automatically saved to that location.